ZimbiX/pathfinder-elm/README.md

       - `^v<>`: moves
       - `s`: switch player
 - Fix board flipping stretching sideways when widescreen
-- Allow the loser to finish the maze
 - Switch mazes from being a tuple to `mazes.active` and `mazes.inactive`
 - Call `switchMazes` from somewhere better
 - Count moves and wall hits and show this in the winning message